bibi21000/janitoo_tutorial/rst/preface.rst

 Notes
 =====
 - for geeks only : there is a lot of bugs, so you surely need to get your hands dirty
+- the tk UI is 50% functionnal : update are not propagated, ...
 - the web manager is 20% functionnal : you can only browse values, no updates.
 There is a huge memory hole in it (with socketio)
 - the flask socketio server and socketio server are under heavy development after a period of inactivity, so installation problems will occurs
 - maybe we should use websockets instead